Latest ADA Website Lawsuit News Today: February 2026 Update

 ⚠️ OVERLAY WIDGET WARNING: AccessiBe fined $1M by FTC in January 2025 for false compliance claims • Courts increasingly reject overlay-only solutions • Using overlays may INCREASE lawsuit risk by demonstrating awareness of requirements without proper remediation • Real compliance requires code-level fixes.

-Step 1: Assess Your Current Risk (Today)
+Step 1: Assess Your Current Risk (TODAY - Not Tomorrow)

-• Run a comprehensive accessibility scan of your primary website
+• Run a comprehensive accessibility scan of your primary website NOW

 • Inventory all websites your entity operates (departments, subdirectories)